-FIGURE 3-7.
-Slide PS150 lid off Plug the battery wire into the battery wire terminal indicated in FIGURE 3-7.
+Figure 3-7.
+Slide PS150 lid off Plug the battery into the connector marked "BATT".
 This connector is polarized and will only allow the mating connector to be plugged in one way.
 Push the connector all the way in until it locks in place.